dev-xo/stripe-postgres-stack/README.md

     ·
     <a href="https://twitter.com/DEV_XO2">Twitter</a>
     <br/>
     A Stripe focused Remix Stack with Social Authentication, Subscriptions Management, Testing and a few more features.
-SQLite version.
+PostgreSQL version.
 Deploys to Fly.io
   </p>
 </p>